home-IoT/api-samsungtv/README.md

 # Samsung TV REST API

----

-**NOTE:** While the logic is correct, this code does not currently work for my own TV.
-I am trying to figure out why, but my Python version of the same code seems to work fine.
-Still investigating.

----

-A very simple REST API to modern Samsung TVs based on a Websocket connection.
+A simple REST API to modern Samsung TVs based on a Websocket connection.
 I can't promise that this works on all TVs, I built this based on a bit of research and testing what method works well with my own TV.

 ## Server

 ### REST API
 The API of the server is defined by the [`api/server.yml`](api/server.yml) Swagger specification.
+See the [API documentation](https://home-iot.github.io/api-samsungtv/) on GitHub pages.

 #### Examples
 * `/status`: to the get connection status